Motorola MPx220 review

-Motorola MPx220 User Reviews
+Motorola MPx220 user reviews

 Average rating from 43 reviews:

 Reviewed by km from uk on 4th Dec 2009

 The review above is about right.
 It is a slow phone .
 Camera is poor.
 Menu is long winded.
 Speakerphone is poor Think motorola have gone for style.
 It is a little old fashioned but attractive.

 Reviewed by shupaul from bangladesh on 23rd Apr

 it's just best.................

 Reviewed by Marlene Toombs from USA on 1st Oct